-The Spanish placement exam has been designed by the Spanish Section of the Department of Romance Languages, St. Olaf College, to help place students into the appropriate level of language study.
+The Spanish placement exam has been designed in the Spanish Section of the Department of Romance Languages, St. Olaf College, to help place students into the appropriate level of language study.

 Components of the exam

 The Spanish placement exam is a multiple choice exam made up of the following sections:

 This section of the exam focuses on structures such as present, preterite, imperfect, present subjunctive, future and conditional verb tenses, noun-adjective agreement, adverbs, and the use of ser and estar, saber and conocer.
 It also tests students’ familiarity with high-frequency vocabulary and their ability to choose the appropriate word to complete a sentence or dialogue.